iBelieve/aeropi-rs/README.md

 ### Hardware Setup

-Status LED: negative to ground, positive to 220 Ohm resistor to GPIO 17
+* Status LED on GPIO 17
+* HC SR04 ultrasonic distance sensor on GPIO 23 and 24

 ### Setup